SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 by Jill Loeffler •

-Who is Al Capone?
+Who was Al Capone?
 How did he end up at Alcatraz?
 Learn more about the biography of Al Capone, one of the most infamous prisoners of Alcatraz.

 The Early Years

 The Al Capone biography starts in Brooklyn in 1899.
-He was born to Italian immigrants that came to the US in 1893.
+He was born to Italian immigrants who came to the US in 1893.

-Alphonse Gabriel Capone was the one of nine kids.
-His family included seven boys and two girls.
+Alphonse Gabriel Capone was one of nine kids: seven boys and two girls.
 He was the fourth boy born in the family.

 Capone grew up in a rough neighborhood.
-The biography of Al Capone continues when he quits school at the age of fourteen.
+The biography of Al Capone continues when he quit school at the age of fourteen.

 His First Mentor

-Capone became involved with Johnny Torrino early in his life.
-A prominent gang leader in New York, Torrino took Capone under his wing and became his mentor.
+Capone became involved with Johnny Torrio early in his life.
+A prominent gang leader in New York, Torrio took Capone under his wing and became his mentor.

 A sign with a quote and picture of Al Capone about Alcatraz Prison.A quote from Al Capone in the Alcatraz Ferry waiting area about what he really thought about Alcatraz.

 The biography of Al Capone continues in December of 1918, when his first son Albert Francis Capone was born.
-A few weeks later, he married the mother of his child, Mary "Mae" Coughlin.
+A few weeks later, he married the mother of his child.

-Years earlier, Torrino moved to Chicago and was steadily building his organization.
-Torrino saw a huge opportunity for further expansion when the Prohibition Law passed in 1920.
+Years earlier, Torrio had moved to Chicago and was steadily building his organization.
+Torrio saw a huge opportunity for further expansion when the Prohibition Law was passed in 1920.

-The biography of Al Capone continues when he was recruited by Torrino.
+The biography of Al Capone continues when he was recruited by Torrio.
 He moved to Chicago in 1921.
 This move proved to be a significant turning point in Capone's life.

-He received $25,000 a year plus profits for his role in Torrino's organization.
+He received $25,000 a year plus profits for his role in Torrio's organization.
 Together, they built the biggest and most profitable bootlegging business in Chicago.

-By 1929, he was one of the most powerful men in Chicago and was estimated to be worth more than $60 million.
+By 1929, he was one of the most powerful men in Chicago.
+Al Capone's net worth was estimated to be more than $60 million.

 The St. Valentine's Day Massacre